wavefrontHQ/docs/pages/doc/wavefront_spring_boot.md

 1. Click the link (for example, `https://wavefront.surf/us/<name>`) and you are taken to the Wavefront Spring Boot Inventory dashboard where you can examine the data sent by your application.
     <br/>Example:
     ![Spring Boot metrics dashbaord](images/springboot_metrics.png)
-    If your application uses trace data, click the link in the Tracing section of the dashboard to be directed to the Wavefront Spring Boot Application dashboard.
+    If your application uses trace data, click the link in the Tracing section of the dashboard to be directed to the Wavefront Tracing Browser.
     <br/>Example:
     ![Spring Boot tracing browser](images/springboot_span_logs_pet_clinic.png)
     {% include note.html content="Want to see the cool information you can gather from the Tracing Browser?
 See [Explore the Tracing Browser](tracing_ui_overview.html#tracing-browser)." %}